MathML: Other standards

+OpenMath support is part of the OpenDocument office suite specification, which explicitly allows embedding OpenMath objects alongside MathML.
+Such that MathML renders the equation and an OpenMath is a semantic representation so that software can compute with it.
+Office suites that default to using the OpenDocument standard, such as LibreOffice and Collabora Online currently stick to the MathML standard for interoperability, comparatively, OpenMath is not defined in Microsoft's proprietary document formats for docx, pptx, and xlsx.

-The OMDoc format has been created for markup of larger mathematical structures than formulae, from statements like definitions, theorems, proofs, or example, to theories and text books.
+The OMDoc format has been created for markup of larger mathematical structures than formulae, from statements like definitions, theorems, proofs, and examples, to complete theories and even entire text books.
 Formulae in OMDoc documents can either be written in Content MathML or in OpenMath; for presentation, they are converted to Presentation MathML.

-The ISO/IEC standard Office Open XML (OOXML) defines a different XML math syntax, derived from Microsoft Office products.
-However, it is partially compatible through relatively simple XSL Transformations.